 November is Academic Writing Month #AcWriMo at Methodspace!
-The theme of week two is: Be Productive.
+This post was part of the 2017 #AcWriMo series.
+The theme of week two was: Be Productive.

 “I don’t have enough time to write!”
 That is the complaint I hear most frequently from frustrated would-be writers.
 Most frequently writing is not our only responsibility, so we have to carve out time and space from competing demands of work, school, family and community.
 Is challenging as this may be, I’d argue becoming a productive writer is more complicated than simply learning time management.

 Sometimes I have managed to set aside a stretch of time for writing, only to find that I can’t focus.
 I might be distracted, or I just can’t get into a writing flow.
 Nothing comes together, or seems to make sense.
 Doubts creep in about the worthiness of the whole project.